desty2k/paker/README.md

 with mss.mss() as sct:
     sct.shot()

-# remove loader and clean cache
+# remove loader and clean the cache
 loader.unload()

 # this will throw error